samoylenko/samoylenko.me/README.md

         installation if run with -B command line parameter: `setup-x86_64.exe -B`

-    2.  **[Docker](https://www.docker.com)** - docker is a solution which allows
+    2.  **[Docker](https://www.docker.com)** - Docker is a solution which allows
-        to package applications in containers so that e.g. all dependencies are taken care of, and all user needs to do is to just run the container instead of spending hours or maybe days in [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
+        applications to be packaged into containers so that all dependencies are taken care of, and allows the user to run the container instead of spending hours or maybe days in [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).